buildie/oneclicktoss/README.md

 WARNING:
 Forked for my own conveniences.
-Not elegant at the slightest.
+Not elegant in the slightest.